maplibre/maplibre.github.io/content/news/2023-05-17-maplibre-newsletter-may-2023/index.md

 "The amounts allocated to [Bounty Directions](https://github.com/maplibre/maplibre/issues?q=is%3Aissue+is%3Aopen+label%3A%22bounty+direction%22) are pre-approved budgets.
 If an individual or a company would like to work on a Bounty Direction but requires more funding, they can make a request to the Governing Board to increase the budget of a Bounty Direction."

-In the upcoming days, you will find a step-by-step guide on what to hand in for a "Budget Increase" in our [wiki](https://github.com/maplibre/maplibre/wiki/Bounty-System).
+In the upcoming days, you will find a step-by-step guide on what to hand in for a "Budget Increase".
+On top of that, we are excited to add "Bounty Direction Suggestion".
+Both can be applied for by companies as well as individuals.
+All details can be found in our [wiki](https://github.com/maplibre/maplibre/wiki/Bounty-System).
+We are very much looking forward to your input.

 ## MapLibre GL JS